Frequently Asked Questions

 Restoration of the site to a useful, non-hazardous condition that is compatible with farming, grazing, or other land uses.

 These requirements apply regardless of company ownership or market conditions.
-The project will meet all EFSC decommissioning obligations and will post the required bond as part of the Saddle Butte Wind permitting process.
+The project will meet all EFSC decommissioning obligations and will post the required bond as part of the permitting process.

 -